 $5,000 first prize — $2,500 second prize — $1,000 third prize

-In honor of the contributions of Mike Heithaus and Sam Gruber, the Gruber Family invites undergraduate Marine Sciences students to participate in the Dr. Mike/Doc Gruber Marine Science Essay contest.
-Students submitted a 1,000-word essay on the theme: "Marine conservation in the present and moving into the future."
+In honor of the contributions of Mike Heithaus and Sam Gruber, the Gruber Family invites students to participate in the Dr. Mike Heithaus & Doc Gruber Biology Essay contest.

 Dr. Mike Heithaus, dean of the College of Arts, Sciences & Education, is a marine ecologist who studies the ecological importance of sharks and other large marine species.
 He is the principal investigator and co-principal investigator on grants totaling $28 million, using drones, animal-borne cameras and other cutting-edge technology to unravel the mysterious lives of hard-to-study marine creatures.
 His work in Shark Bay, Australia, is the world's most detailed study of the ecological role of sharks.

 Before joining FIU, Dr. Heithaus was a scientist at Mote Marine Laboratory's Center for Shark Research.
 He also worked with National Geographic's Remote Imaging Department where he conducted studies using their "Crittercam."
 He has been involved in the production of more than a dozen natural history documentaries, including two featured on Shark Week, and has hosted a National Geographic Channel television series.